iPad Air Review

 We also like the VIP setting, allowing you to tag only your boss and colleagues, so you know when to panic should you see a mail arriving there.

 The Apple keyboard on the iPad Air is an odd experience.
-Not because it’s inaccurate or poor to use – far from it, we found that we could get up quite a speed thanks to the larger keys – but because of that strange plastic thud when you strike the screen each time.
+Not because it’s inaccurate or poor to use – far from it, I found that we could get up quite a speed thanks to the larger keys – but because of that strange plastic thud when you strike the screen each time.
 It’s most off-putting, and lacks the quiet rigidity the early (and much weightier) iPads used to offer.

-However, we do like the keyboard, as it’s easy to split and move, which is great for both portrait and landscape use – it’s nothing Earth-shattering, but it’s features like this that open up the scope of the iPad so much.
+However, I do like the keyboard, as it’s easy to split and move, which is great for both portrait and landscape use – it’s nothing Earth-shattering, but it’s features like this that open up the scope of the iPad so much.

 The internet browser on the iPad Air needs to be impressive, as otherwise one of the key functions for this device is really negated.
 While you might not be seeing much of an upgrade over older iPads in terms of functionality, the speed in overall use of the device is definitely something to be lauded.